 - Receive the information needed to consent to a treatment, including the potential risks and benefits of that treatment.

 - Refuse treatment to the extent permitted by law.
 It is our responsibility to discuss with you the possible results of your refusal.

 - Participate in health care decisions and have hospital staff provide you with information on advance directives and comply with your wishes in accordance with the law.

 - Request treatment.
-However, your right to make decisions about health care does not mean you can demand treatment or services that are medically inappropriate or unnecessary.
+However, your right to make decisions about health care does not mean you can demand treatment or services that are not medically necessary or appropriate.

-- Information concerning research procedures proposed as part of your care.
-You have the right to refuse to participate in research without jeopardizing your access to continuing care.
+- Receive information about research procedures that we suggest as part of your care.
+You have the right to refuse to participate in research without risking your access to continuing care.

 Your Medical Records

 - See your medical record at a time suitable for both you and the staff.
-Once discharged, you may request and obtain a copy of your medical record for a reasonable fee by calling the Release of Information Unit at (734) 936-5490.
+After discharge you may request and obtain a copy of your medical record for a reasonable fee.
+To request a copy of your medical record, call the Release of Information Unit at 734-936-5490.

-- Confidentiality, privacy and security of your records, both personal and medical.
-We may use or disclose PHI without your permission as described in our Notice of Privacy Practices, for example to coordinate your care or submit a claim to your insurance company.
+- Expect confidentiality, privacy and security of your records, both personal and medical.
+We may use or disclose PHI without your permission as described in our Notice of Privacy Practices, for example, to coordinate your care or submit a claim to your insurance company.

-- You have a variety of other rights related to your medical records that are explained in the UMHS Notice of Privacy Practices.
-You may obtain a copy of the Notice of Privacy Practices by contacting the Office of Clinical Safety at (877) 285-7788.
+- Have a variety of other rights related to your medical records that are explained in Michigan Medicine Notice of Privacy Practices.
+You may obtain a copy of the Notice of Privacy Practices by contacting the Privacy Director at 866-990-0111.